 by Mike Ratliff

-For I make known to you brothers, the gospel that I preached, is not according to man.
-For I neither received it from man nor was I taught it, but I received it through a revelation of Jesus Christ.
-(Galatians 1:11,12 Possessing the Treasure New Testament Version 1)
+11 For I make known to you brothers, the gospel that I preached, is not according to man.
+12 For I neither received it from man nor was I taught it, but I received it through a revelation of Jesus Christ.
+Galatians 1:11-12 (translated from the NA28 Greek text)

 The apostle Paul wrote his letter to the Galatians for the express purpose of addressing a crisis that had hit those churches in that area.
 Some false teachers had come in convincing some with a false gospel, which required them to be circumcised, which is works of the flesh added to justification by grace through faith.
 Paul saw this has an abandoning of the genuine gospel, in other words, apostasy.
 However, in Galatians 3:4 we see that Paul does not see this as a hopeless situation though he does call those who have fallen for this false teaching as foolish.
 Let’s look at Galatians 1:6-12.